-The HHL-Fraunhofer Center for Deep Tech Transfer addresses a pressing gap in the innovation process: business know-how and successful commercialization strategies from academic research, from initiation to scaling.
-The Center supports companies and startups looking to develop at the intersection of management and deep tech but also targets companies to provide existing patents with viable business models.
+The HHL-Fraunhofer Center for Deep Tech Transfer addresses a pressing gap in the innovation process: developing business know-how and successful commercialization strategies from academic research, from initiation to scaling.
+The Center supports established companies and startups looking to build business at the intersection of management and deep tech, and also helps academic organizations to commercialize existing intellectual property through the development of viable business models.